 So, if you were initially wondering: is it worth the effort to smash internal communication out of the park, we’re responding with a resounding ‘yes.’

-Communication is considered an integral part of the PMM role, contributing to the facilitation of goals and objectives in product marketing teams, and beyond, with Kerensa Hogan, Product Marketer at Amazon Music, highlighting product marketing’s prominent role in cross-functional communication:
+Communication is considered an integral part of the PMM role, contributing to the facilitation of goals and objectives in product marketing teams, and beyond, with Erik Mansur, VP of Product Marketing at Crayon, highlighting product marketing’s prominent role in cross-functional communication:

 Similarly, Jasmine Jaume, Group Product Marketing Manager at Intercom also gave her two cents on why she considers internal communication to be a core characteristic for any PMM: